Call for Presentations

 Guidelines for Selected Concurrent Session and Poster Presenters

 Concurrent session and poster presenters are expected to register, pay, and participate in the entire Conference (April 1-2, 2020).
 The Conference will begin early on the morning of April 1 and will conclude at noon on April 2.
 The Pre-Conference Seminar, for those who choose to attend, will take place on the afternoon of March 31.
-The Pre-Conference topic is TBD.
+Managing Climate Risk will be the theme of the Pre-Conference seminar.
 Concurrent session presenters should be prepared to submit an electronic copy of their presentation by Thursday, March 26, 2020.
 Further instructions will be provided at a later date.

 Submitting Your Proposal